Pharmaceutical industry: The cost of innovation

 Drug discovery and development are very expensive; of all compounds investigated for use in humans only a small fraction are eventually approved in most nations by government-appointed medical institutions or boards, who have to approve new drugs before they can be marketed in those countries.
 In 2010 18 NMEs (New Molecular Entities) were approved and three biologics by the FDA, or 21 in total, which is down from 26 in 2009 and 24 in 2008.
 On the other hand, there were only 18 approvals in total in 2007 and 22 back in 2006.
 Since 2001, the Center for Drug Evaluation and Research has averaged 22.9 approvals a year.

 This approval comes only after heavy investment in pre-clinical development and clinical trials, as well as a commitment to ongoing safety monitoring.
 Drugs which fail part-way through this process often incur large costs, while generating no revenue in return.
 If the cost of these failed drugs is taken into account, the cost of developing a successful new drug (new chemical entity, or NCE), has been estimated at US$1.3 billion (not including marketing expenses).
 Professors Light and Lexchin reported in 2012, however, that the rate of approval for new drugs has been a relatively stable average rate of 15 to 25 for decades.

 Industry-wide research and investment reached a record $65.3 billion in 2009.
 While the cost of research in the U.S. was about 34.2 billion between 1995 and 2010, revenues rose faster (revenues rose by 200.4 billion in that time).

 A study by the consulting firm Bain & Company reported that the cost for discovering, developing and launching (which factored in marketing and other business expenses) a new drug (along with the prospective drugs that fail) rose over a five-year period to nearly $1.7 billion in 2003.
 According to Forbes, by 2010 development costs were between $4 billion to $11 billion per drug.

 Some of these estimates also take into account the opportunity cost of investing capital many years before revenues are realized (see Time-value of money).
-Because of the very long time needed for discovery, development, and approval of pharmaceuticals, these costs can accumulate to nearly half the total expense.
+Because of the very long time needed for the discovery, development, and approval of pharmaceuticals, these costs can accumulate to nearly half the total expense.
 A direct consequence within the pharmaceutical industry value chain is that major pharmaceutical multinationals tend to increasingly outsource risks related to fundamental research, which somewhat reshapes the industry ecosystem with biotechnology companies playing an increasingly important role, and overall strategies being redefined accordingly.
 Some approved drugs, such as those based on re-formulation of an existing active ingredient (also referred to as Line-extensions) are much less expensive to develop.